-Included in February 28, 2017 prepaid expenses is an advance rent reimbursement of \$4,412 (November 30, 2016: \$4,412) to a company with a common director.
+Included in May 31, 2017 prepaid expenses are \$19,356 (November 30, 2016: \$4,412) to a company with a common director and a director of the Company for advance rent and expense reimbursements.

 Due to related parties, representing amounts due to companies controlled by the directors and officers of the Company for unpaid fees and reimbursement of expenses are non-interest bearing, unsecured and are due on demand.